Ghadah-Almaawy/Prime-Fitness-HCI-UX-/README.md

 | Downgrading subscription | Hard to find the option | Improve navigation to subscription settings |
 | Community interaction | Unsure how to engage with content | Highlight trending discussions, clearer instructions |

-Sign-up, browsing the fitness-level selection page, and submitting feedback were completed smoothly by all participants with no issues.
+Sign up, browsing the fitness-level selection page, and submitting feedback were completed smoothly by all participants with no issues.

-## 🔮 Future Improvements
+##  Future Improvements

 - **Multi-language support** (Arabic & English) for wider accessibility
 - **More content variety** — fitness tips, healthy recipes, motivational quotes